 This area is one of the hippest and most fashionable residential neighborhoods in Mexico City.
 La Condesa, which means “countess”, was named after two condesas who owned the entire neighborhood.
 Take a stroll through the streets and admire the Art Nouveau architecture that is reminiscent of the Golden Age in Europe.

 Each one tells a story, like a narrative collection within a building.
-In one-day you will only have the brainpower for one museum because of the loads of things you’ll learn and the hours you’ll find yourself lost in time.
-Depending on if you’re into history, culture, politics, art, or a combination, you’ll need to decide on which one to go to.
-Here’s a list of the four most important:
+In one day, you will only have the brainpower for one museum because of the loads of things you’ll learn and the hours you’ll find yourself lost in time.
+Depending on if you’re into history, culture, politics, art, or maybe a combination it all, you’ll need to decide on which one to go to.
+Here’s a list of the four most important places:

 The National Museum of Anthropology is the most visited museum in Mexico and is within walking distance from La Condesa.
 It grew to be so large that the exhibits are now split in two places.
-The National Museum of Anthropology focuses on artifacts and history from the Pre-Colombian era and modern day Mexican ethnography, while The National History Museum in Chapultepec Castle houses the artifacts from the conquest of Spain and modern Mexico.
+The National Museum of Anthropology focuses on artifacts and history from the pre-Colombian era and modern day Mexican ethnography, while the National History Museum in Chapultepec Castle houses the artifacts from the conquest of Spain and modern Mexico.

 Chapultepec Castle was built on the highest hill in the forest that lies in the center of the city and only a few steps away from The National Museum of Anthropology.
-Once used as a sacred place for the Aztecs, Chapultepec was transformed into a castle built by Mexican Emperor Maximilian I from Austria.
-(Yes, the Hapsburg Empire reached all the way to Mexico!).
+Once used as a sacred place for the Aztecs, Chapultepec was transformed into a castle built by Mexican Emperor Maximilian I from Austria (yes, the Hapsburg Empire reached all the way to Mexico!).

 Here is where you can tour the treasury, the parliament, but more importantly walk through a photo history of the power and conquest of Mexico painted on the walls by the famous Diego Rivera using Renaissance technique.
 The guides at the front will walk you through what each painting means.
-As you admire this grand piece of artwork, you’ll be even more impressed when you learn that all of his paints were made ancient Aztec style: from volcanic ash and natural colors from the earth.
+As you admire this grand piece of artwork, you’ll be even more impressed when you learn that all of his paints were made in ancient Aztec style: from volcanic ash and natural colors from the earth.

 Especially important to point out is Malinche, Hernan Cortez’s slave mistress.
-She was instrumental in the take down of the Aztecs for the Spanish (although her history is controversial on whose side she was really on) and was the mother to the first mestizo (mixed Native American and Spanish) or what we consider Mexicans to this day.
+She was instrumental in the takedown of the Aztecs for the Spanish (although her history is controversial on whose side she was really on) and was the mother to the first mestizo (mixed Native American and Spanish) or what we consider Mexicans to this day.

 But let’s say you’re not into politics at all and just want to see some Mexican art.
 An absolute must-see is Casa Azul: the birthplace, home, and final resting place to the legendary Frida Kahlo.
 This museum dubs as an art gallery showcasing an autobiography of Frida’s life through painting, furniture, and letters.
-You’ll see how she lived her life everyday and the pain she dealt with regarding her disability and Diego’s infidelities.
-She is the only female artist featured on national currency.
+You’ll see how she lived her life every day and the pain she dealt with regarding her disability and Diego’s infidelities.
+She is the only female artist featured on the national currency.
 You’ll need to catch the subway to Coyoacan to reach this museum, but it is well worth the journey.

 By afternoon, you’ll want a siesta.
-But if you have the stamina to keep pushing through, stop over at the Bellas Artes and catch the Ballet Folklorico.
+But if you have the stamina to keep pushing through, stop over at Bellas Artes and catch the Ballet Folklorico.
 Although definitely better to buy tickets ahead of time, you may be able to get last minute seats to see traditional Mexican dance and music.

 If you’d rather not do the ballet, you can be serenaded by mariachis in the Venice of Mexico called Xochimilco.
 The colorful boats floating down the canals are the perfect mix of fun and romance.

-For dinner you can choose any of the 5-star restaurants that are sprinkled throughout Mexico City and along the Paseo de la Reforma.
+For dinner, you can choose any of the 5-star restaurants that are sprinkled throughout Mexico City and along the Paseo de la Reforma.
 It has become an up-and-coming magnet for food connoisseurs galore.
 For a cheaper option, more street food or sit in an outdoor seafood café and order micheladas until you drop in Roma or La Condesa.

-Besides its active nightlife, there is one very Mexican thing to do at night: The Luche Libre Fight.
+Besides its active nightlife, there is one very Mexican thing to do at night: the Luche Libre Fight.
 This wrestling match takes place in the Arena Mexico and consists of grown men in spandex fighting in capes and masks trying to pin each other down while bikini-clad women walk around the stage and dance around.
 The masks date back to the Aztecs and are used to invoke the “power of the gods.”
 The de-masking of an opponent is the ultimate level of defeat.
-In real life it is similar to something like a circus with vendors calling out what they are selling in the middle of the aisles, and the crowd yelling things like “Midget!
+In real life, it is similar to something like a circus with vendors calling out what they are selling in the middle of the aisles, and the crowd yelling things like “Midget!
 Midget” or “Your mom has hairy balls!”
 Most of the fun is in watching the fans interact with the wrestlers.
-Just remember they only perform on certain nights of the week so check the box office.
+Just remember they only perform on certain nights of the week, so check the box office.
 You can also buy tickets from scalpers outside.

-If you’re looking for grandeur, look no farther than the Gran Hotel Ciudad de Mexico, a hotel built in the 1800’s, designed in Parisian Art Nouveau style.
+If you’re looking for grandeur, look no farther than Gran Hotel Ciudad de Mexico, a hotel built in the 1800’s, designed in Parisian Art Nouveau style.
 This was originally one of the first department stores in Mexico but has now been transformed into a hotel right in the center of the city.

-Mexico’s metro system is comparable to some of the busiest metro systems with some of the lowest fares in the world (roughly 30 cents USD) and arguably the most organized.
+– Mexico’s metro system is comparable to some of the busiest metro systems with some of the lowest fares in the world (roughly 30 cents USD) and arguably the most organized.

-All in all, Mexico City is a place that offers you unique experiences that you won’t be able to get anywhere else.
+– All in all, Mexico City is a place that offers you unique experiences that you won’t be able to get anywhere else.
 A mix of poor and rich, new and old, paintings and performances, you are sure to have an unforgettable adventure!